 |We couldn’t help but love this pretty cow’s horns.|

 Yes, I’ve struggled with the steep spiral staircase to the bedroom level, which ultimately proved to be a good exercise for me.
 Although I still push myself to get upstairs, once there, my heart rate recovers quickly.

 |Cute little rabbit stopping by on a sunny morning.|

-Tomorrow morning, at 10:00 am we’re leaving the house to drive to Dublin where we’ll spend the night.
-Once we arrived and get settled into our hotel, I’ll prepare a short post, the last from Ireland.
+Tomorrow morning, at 10:00 am, we’re leaving the house to drive to Dublin, where we’ll spend the night.
+Once we arrive and get settled into our hotel, I’ll prepare a short post, the last from Ireland.

 |At the bar in the restaurant Tigh Mheach.
 (I dare you to pronounce this!)|

-From there, we’re off to the US for a two-plus months stay in several locations in three states; Minnesota, Nevada, and Arizona.
+From there, we’re off to the US for a two-plus-month stay in several locations in three states; Minnesota, Nevada, and Arizona.

-Watch for a post tomorrow, a few hours later then usual allowing us ample time to drive to Dublin.
+Watch for a post tomorrow, a few hours later than usual, allowing us ample time to drive to Dublin.